Yusadem131/AI-Text-Summarizer/README.md

 # Quest 3: Code
 1. Understand the HTML/CSS
 2. Understand the server
-3. Add a /summarize endpoint to the server
+3. Add a /summarize endpoint to the server by following the milestones:
+Milestone 1 - Add a /summarize endpoint in index.js
+Milestone 2 - Make a summarizeText() function Milestone 3 - Understand the Postman request to call Hugging Face Milestone 4 - Get a Hugging Face access token Milestone 5 - Make an authorized call to Hugging Face in Postman Milestone 6 - Generate code in Postman to call Hugging Face in our app Milestone 7 - Modify the code snippet for our app Milestone 8 - Finish the POST /summarize endpoint
-4. Make the frontend interactive
+4. Make the frontend interactive by following the following milestones Milestone 1 - Creating references to each interactive HTML element Milestone 2 - Adding event listeners
+Milestone 3 - Write a function to validate text length Milestone 4 - Add a submitData() function to get summarized text Milestone 5 - Modify the code snippet

 5. Run the app!
 6. Extend your project